Silarn/EDMC-Pioneer/README.md

 displayed at the bottom of the pane.

 ### Persistent Data
-As of version 2.0, BioScan now maintains a database of all relevant system data and scan progress.
+As of version 2.0, Pioneer now maintains a database of all relevant system data and scan progress.
 It segments scan and map status by commander.
 You can safely stop and restart EDMC without losing your data.

 The database management is handled by the [ExploData] plugin/module.
 See that repository for more details.